abi-oluwade/engineering-48-python-basics/readme.md

-# Pyhton basics Engineering 48
+# Python basics Engineering 48

+This repo is the basics of python and documentation regarding this